HyRES-FBK/moea/README.md

 Setup of an experiment is carried out in EnergyPLAN, which provides a handy GUI.
 When a scenario has been configured, experimental parameters are stored in a data file, whose path is required to run the algorithm.
-Input data files generated with EnergyPLAN are stored in ``EnergyPLAN/EnergyPLAN Data/Data``.
+Input data files generated with EnergyPLAN are stored in `EnergyPLANXXX/EnergyPLAN Data/Data`.
-The set decision variables that can be used in MOEA algorithm is a subset of the parameters in the input file.
+The set of decision variables that can be used to define a model is a subset of the parameters in the input file.
-The algorithms will change only the variables declared in the model, leaving all the others unchanged.
+The algorithms will change only the variables declared in the model, leaving all the others as in the `data_file` provided when initializing a model object.

 ### ✨ Model definition